-According to statistics, among the elements leading to the failure of electronic equipment, temperature accounts for as high as 55%, as the top cause.
-With the temperature increasing, the failure rate of electronic components will increase exponentially.
-Once the environment temperature increases by 10°C, the failure rate of some electronic components can increase to twice large.
-For aerospace products, this type of thermal control design can't even be ignored as the inappropriate design method for the all kinds of circuits in special environment will possibly result in the complete failure of the whole system.
-Therefore, much attention must be paid to thermal design during PCB design.
+According to statistics, among the elements leading to the failure of electronic equipment. temperature accounts for as high as 55%, as the top cause.
+With the temperature increasing, the failure rate of electronic components will increase .
+Once the environment temperature increases by 10°C. the failure rate of. some electronic components can increase to twice large.
+For aerospace products. this type of thermal control design can't. even ignored as the inappropriate design method. for the all kinds of circuits in special environment. will result in the complete failure of the whole system.
+Thus, much attention must paid to thermal design during PCB design.

 PCBs with such a structure have a wide series of applications but they can also arouse some problems.
-Metal core PCBs are so thick that deformation tends to take place in the uneven heat dissipation, leading to the loose contact between chips on PCBs and pins.
-It's easy and quick for metal core PCBs to dissipate heat, which brings about enormous difficulties to chip changing and in the process of chip changing; the local heat attraction of metal core PCBs will lead to the serious deformation of PCBs.
-It is verified that the larger area a PCB has, the more easily it is deformed.
+Metal core PCBs are so thick that deformation tends to take place in the uneven heat dissipation. leading to the loose contact between chips on PCBs and pins.
+It's easy and quick for metal core PCBs to dissipate heat. which brings about enormous difficulties to chip changing. and in the process of chip changing; the local heat attraction. of metal core PCBs will lead to the serious deformation of PCBs.
+It verified that the larger area a PCB has, the more it deformed.

 c.
-The chip bottom is capable of transferring heat to the internal copper foil layer by the copper foil with a large area and heat conduction through hole.
+The chip bottom is capable of transferring heat to the internal copper foil layer. by the copper foil with a large area. and heat conduction through hole.

-ComponentsHeat Consumption/WMax Temperature of X Derating/°CMax Body Temperature of X Derating/°C
+ComponentsHeat Consumption/WMax Temperature of X Derating/°CMax Body.
+Temperature of X Derating/°C

 Power Amplifier Chip2.010087